harp-lab/slog-lang1/doc/tutorial.md

 [(do-length (nil))
     --> (length (do-length (nil)) 0)]
 ```
-- The first line is the list creation, the list is in a relation named input-list, it has three elements `'(1 2 3)`, `(nil)` acts as a marker for end of the list.
+- The first line is the input-list fact, the list is in a relation named input-list, it has three elements `'(1 2 3)`, `(nil)` acts as a marker for end of the list.
 - First Rule:
-	- Body has a `length`, fact that has `do-length` with exclamation, which has `input-list` in curly braces, and `res` at the end.
+	- Body has a `length`, fact that has `do-length` marked with `!` -- `bang` from hereon -- which has `input-list` in curly braces, and `res` at the end.
-	- At this point, the DB doesn't have any `length` facts, but how `!` works is, before it's surrounding rule is executed, `do-length` gets added to the DB, and it triggers some rules, once those rules are done, `do-length` will "return", then it's surrounding rule is evaluated.
+	- At this point, the DB doesn't have any `length` facts, but how bang works is, before the surrounding rule is executed, `do-length` fact gets added to the DB, and it triggers some - In this case, second rule gets triggered - rules, once those rules are done, `do-length` will "return", then it's surrounding rule is evaluated.
-	- It is like a function call, when `do-length` returns, there will be length facts in the database, and the surrounding rule goes through.
+	- It can thought of as a function call, when `do-length` returns, there will be length facts in the database, and the surrounding rule goes through.
-	- One more item here, Curly braces wrapping the relation name `input-list`, Curly braces leads to eager execution, in this case, `input-list` is replaced with tuples inside the relation, in our case only one list, there can be more lists in the input-list relation.
+	- One more item here, Curly braces wrapping the relation name `input-list`, expression inside `{}` gets executed first, in this case, `input-list` is replaced with tuples inside the relation, in this case only one list, there can be more lists in the input-list relation.
 	- Like `(input-list (list 4 (list 5 (list 6 (list 7 (nil))))))`, and do length would be triggered on both lists.
 - Second Rule:
-	- Now, that `(do-length (list 1 (list 2 (list 3 (nil)))))` is in the database, it triggers the second rule.
+	- Once `(do-length (list 1 (list 2 (list 3 (nil)))))` is in the database, second rule is triggered.
-	- In the body of the second rule, we see something similar to what is in the first rule, except `do-length` is being "called" for rest of the list, and when it return head has `{+ len-rst 1}`, which emits length fact with increased length.
+	- In the body of the second rule, we see something similar to first rule, except `do-length` is being "called" for rest - cdr - of the list, and when it returns head has `{+ len-rst 1}`, which emits length fact with increased length.
-	- This cycle happens, till `(do-length (nil))`, in which case third rules gets triggered emitting the first `length` fact with `len-rst` as zero.
+	- This recurses till `(do-length (nil))` is reached, in which case third rules gets triggered emitting the first `length` fact with `len-rst` as zero.
-	- This length fact, now satisfies the rule triggered by `(do-length (list 1 (nil)))`, which emits the second length fact `(length (do-length (list 1 (nil))))`, which satisfies the "second" rule triggered by `(do-length (list 2 (list 1 (nil))))`.
-This is like recursive call returning to its caller and so on.
-- Hope that is helpful, Run the program, dump facts in REPL and play around.
+    - Length fact, as it goes up the recursion, satisfies the surrounding rule it was triggered by, and that rules emits a length fact with increased length.
 - That example introduces `!` form, and working with nested facts.
-For the next list-operations, we will list the slog code, and basic explanation.

 #### Member
 ```slog